 When add-ons are purchased.

-In many cases, these situations might not necessarily need a new contract but only slight modifications to the existing contract.
+In many cases, these situations might not require a new contract, only slight modifications to the existing contract terms.
+For example, updating payment terms or license terms.

 This is important to realize value for the service provided.
-In SaaS, the product is delivered continuously hence there is no separate performance obligation and rather a continuous performance obligation.
+In SaaS, the product is delivered continuously hence there is no separate performance obligation.
+Rather, it's a continuous performance obligation.

 To do this, the overall billing value is split and allocated to each month which falls as part of the service agreement.
 This is similar to the principles of the completion method.

 Under ASC 606, now companies can recognize revenue at the time when goods and services are transferred to the customer, in proportion to how much has been delivered to that point.
-This also changes the perspective of accounting in SaaS, by moving it from a cash basis to an accrual basis.
+This also changes the perspective of SaaS accounting, by moving it from a cash basis to an accrual basis.
 This helps to break the chicken and egg problem of collectability and spending money that is not claimed yet.

 Non-compliance is not an option as the consequences are severe.
 In addition to this, even if you want to raise money in the future, investors and VCs look for companies that are compliant.